-The assessment consists of a 2000-word written assignment which will test your understanding of the primary texts as well as your engagement with critical readings of these texts.
-Typically, the assignment will involve close textual analysis and a choice of thematic questions.
+Assessment strategy: The assessment enables you to achieve the outcomes of the understanding of the primary texts as well as your engagement with critical readings of these texts.
+Typically, the exam will involve close textual analysis and a choice of thematic questions.